Turfjs/turf/CONTRIBUTING.md

 ### :bug: [How to report a bug](http://polite.technology/reportabug.html)

+## Please note

+The high-level structure of Turf is undergoing discussion at [#1428](https://github.com/Turfjs/turf/issues/1428).
+Currently (June 2018), there is a partial conversion to Typescript, and the contribution documentation does not completely reflect the current status.

 ## How To Contribute

 - Most work happens in sub modules.
 These are found in the `packages` directory prefixed with "turf-".